mialkin/docs/tools/gitlab.md

 You can create CI/CD jobs to do things like test, build, or publish an application.
 These jobs can run in Docker containers.

-For example, you can tell GitLab CI/CD to use a Node image that’s hosted on Docker Hub or in the GitLab Container Registry.
-Your job then runs in a container that’s based on the image.
+For example, you can tell GitLab CI/CD to use a Node image that's hosted on Docker Hub or in the GitLab Container Registry.
+Your job then runs in a container that's based on the image.
 The container has all the Node dependencies you need to build your app.

 - Use Docker or kaniko to build Docker images.